Sabine Hossenfelder

-Sabine Karin Doris Hossenfelder (born 18 September 1976) is a German theoretical physicist, author of popular-science books, and host of a YouTube channel.
+Sabine Karin Doris Hossenfelder is a German science communicator, writer, and YouTuber who previously worked as an academic theoretical physicist.
+After working as an academic physicist for two decades, Hossenfelder rose to prominence on YouTube in the early 2020s.
+By September 2026, her channel had 1.79 million subscribers.
+Hossenfelder is known for her controversial criticism of modern physics research.

 Early life and education

-Hossenfelder was born in Frankfurt and earned a mathematics diploma from Goethe University Frankfurt in 1997.
-She stayed on to complete a doctorate in theoretical physics in 2003; her dissertation, supervised by Horst Stöcker, studied microscopic black-hole production in models with large extra dimensions.
+Hossenfelder was born in Frankfurt.
+She studied mathematics and physics at Goethe University Frankfurt.
+Hossenfelder later earned a doctorate from the same university in theoretical physics in 2003; her dissertation, supervised by Horst Stöcker, studied microscopic black-hole production in models with large extra dimensions.

 Academic career

 After post-doctoral posts at the GSI Helmholtz Centre for Heavy Ion Research, University of Arizona, UC Santa Barbara and Perimeter Institute in Canada, she joined NORDITA in Stockholm as an assistant professor in 2009.
-In 2015 she moved to the Frankfurt Institute for Advanced Studies, where she led the "Analog Systems for Gravity Duals" group and, in 2019, received the institute's inaugural Award for Innovative Thinking.
-From 2023 to 2025, she was affiliated with the LMU Munich Center for Mathematical Philosophy, where she researched the role of locality and fine-tuning in quantum-mechanical foundations.
+In 2015, she moved to the Frankfurt Institute for Advanced Studies, where she led the Analog Systems for Gravity Duals group and, in 2019, received the institute's inaugural Award for Innovative Thinking.
+In 2023, she became affiliated with the LMU Munich Center for Mathematical Philosophy as a visiting researcher, studying the role of locality and fine-tuning in quantum-mechanical foundations.
+In September 2025, Hossenfelder said that she was no longer affiliated with the center.

+Hossenfelder has published research on topics such as quantum gravity, black holes, and dark matter.